 The term may also be used to describe a person (a “gaslighter”) who presents a false narrative to another group or person which leads them to doubt their perceptions and become misled (generally for the gaslighters’ own benefit), disoriented or distressed.
 Generally, this dynamic is possible only when the audience is vulnerable, such as in unequal power relationships, or when the audience is fearful of the losses associated with challenging the false narrative.

-Of course Lead Stories don’t censor, just like politicians that don’t “inhale”, have “sexual relations with that woman” or indeed kill anyone – at least with their bear hands.
+Of course Lead Stories don’t censor, just like politicians that don’t “inhale”, have “sexual relations with that woman” or indeed kill anyone – at least with their bare hands.
 That’s what delegation is for.
 I mean how do you argue with such logic when it comes to personal responsibility?
 Well I did have a logical thought and I bet you’re not surprised they never responded after that.

 So what can we learn from this?
 Something that was always staring us in the face.
 Those who wish to control the narrative have been gaslighting us.
 And in my humble ‘opinion’ this whole shit show is infested with miscreants with personality disorders.
 You’re welcome to fact check me, because opinions are like assholes – everyone has one only they don’t use them to shit on everyone else like some deviants seem to enjoy doing.